alexharri/website/posts/webgl-gradients.md

 WebGL fragment shaders have a <Gl method>main</Gl> function that is invoked once for each pixel.
 The <Gl method>main</Gl> function sets the value of <Gl>gl_FragColor</Gl> -- a special variable that specifies the color of the pixel.

-We can think of <Gl method>main</Gl> as our color function and <Gl>gl_FragColor</Gl> as its return value.
+We can think of <Gl method>main</Gl> as the entry point of our color function and <Gl>gl_FragColor</Gl> as its return value.

 WebGL colors are represented through vectors with 3 or 4 components: <Gl>vec3</Gl> for RGB and <Gl>vec4</Gl> for RGBA colors.
-For both types the first three components of the vector are the red, green and blue components (RGB), and for 4D vectors the fourth component is the [alpha][alpha] component of the color.
+The first three components (RGB) are the red, green and blue components.
+For 4D vectors the fourth component is the [alpha][alpha] component of the color.

 [rgb]: https://en.wikipedia.org/wiki/RGB_color_model
 [alpha]: https://en.wikipedia.org/wiki/Alpha_compositing